 - Is the design visually appealing and interesting?
 Does it make creative use of 3D space?

 - Can you envision this design being used as the template for a national award trophy?

 - Is the design printable and will it withstand travel to and from the ACTE conference? (ex. not too fragile or breakable as a 3D object)

 - Need inspiration?
 Check out the Top 40 designs from last year for an idea of the variety and type of designs that made it to the final rounds.

 Career and technical education (CTE) covers a large variety of content areas (learn more about CTE here).
 It is recommended that designs do not allude to one specific content area (ex. agricultural education), as teachers from all CTE content areas are eligible for the Excellence Awards.
 Designs should reflect the prestige and values of the ACTE Excellence Awards program.
 The winning design for the ACTE Excellence Awards trophy will be creative, visually appealing, and adhere to the required specifications.
 Aside from the ACTE logo, we do not recommend designers incorporate words in their design (ex.
 'Teacher of the Year,' etc.)

 Who will be judging the designs?

-Student designs will be reviewed by Stratasys and ACTE staff to ensure they meet design specs.
+Designs will be reviewed by Stratasys and ACTE staff to ensure they meet design specs.
 ACTE will select the winner.
-Winners will be notified August 2017.
+Winners will be notified August 2018.

 What's the fine print?